Securing Automated Insulin Delivery Systems: A Review of Security Threats and Protective Strategies: Defence Strategies for AID systems

 Reliable authentication is crucial for ensuring secure communication within AID systems and for only allowing remote control with trusted devices.
 Several authentication methods have been explored to meet the high-security and low computational demands of AID systems.

-Biometric authentication methods like fingerprint recognition \cite{52}\cite{55} and voiceprint analysis \cite{56} are user-friendly and offer strong uniqueness but introduce concerns about sensitive biometric data storage, which could be spoofed through advanced attacks.
-To mitigate these risks, hardware-based security methods such as Physically Unclonable Functions (PUFs) exploit inherent and unique physical variations in manufacturing processes, offering low computational overhead and an unclonable security mechanism without the need for key storage \cite{68}\cite{70}.
-Additionally, blockchain technology has been explored to protect patient data by decentralizing data storage in central cloud servers \cite{68}.
+Biometric authentication methods like fingerprint recognition \cite{52}\cite{55} and voiceprint analysis \cite{56} are user-friendly and offer strong uniqueness.
+However, they require active user intervention, making them more appropriate for infrequent control operations (e.g., bolus injections) rather than continuous biosignal transmissions that occur periodically (e.g., every 5 minutes).
+Moreover, they raise concerns regarding the secure storage of sensitive biometric data, which could be spoofed by advanced attacks.
+To enhance system autonomy and reduce the risk of key leakage, hardware-based security methods such as Physically Unclonable Functions (PUFs) exploit inherent and unique physical variations in manufacturing processes, offering low computational overhead and an unclonable security mechanism without the need for key storage \cite{68}\cite{70}.
+Additionally, blockchain technology has been explored to protect patient data by decentralising data storage in central cloud servers \cite{68}.
 Rahmadika et al. \cite{75} further incorporated blockchain with federated learning for sharing local parameters for the misbehaviour detection model in AID systems without compromising patient privacy.